Aengwodoreen/myfirst/README.md

 i will write on the Bioinformatics workshop we have had from 23 january to 27 january

-Day one
+*Day one*
 innstallation of tools

 install
-Git bash Rstudio
+1.Git bash2.
+Rstudio

-Day two
+*Day two*

-Introduction to commandline
+1.Introduction to commandline
-introduction to shell
+2.introduction to shell

-Day three
+*Day three*

-Introduction to Git
+1.Introduction to Git